 - Offer to stay in contact with treatment center staff and with your loved one.
 Participate in family programming that the treatment center may offer.

-Why Consider Treatment for PTSD at Twelve Oaks Recovery Center in Northwest Florida
+Why Consider Treatment for PTSD at Twelve Oaks Recovery Center near Pensacola, Florida

 The abuse of substances has immense destructive potential in an individual’s life, and this destructive power increases significantly when a person is also dealing with co-occurring PTSD.
 If left untreated, this combination can result in a range of negative outcomes.
 Poor performance at work, job loss, financial difficulties, and long-term unemployment are all possible.
 Relationship strain, divorce, loss of child custody, and problems with the legal system can also occur.
 Depending on which drug(s) is being abused, the negative physiological consequences can also be dire.
 They may include organ damage, cognitive decline, infection from sharing needles, gastrointestinal problems, and even death from overdose.
 While these consequences are tragic and severe, it is possible to avoid them or minimize them by seeking proper treatment as soon as possible.

-Types of PTSD Treatment Offered at Twelve Oaks Recovery Center in Northwest Florida
+Types of PTSD Treatment Offered at Twelve Oaks Recovery Center near Pensacola, Florida

 At Twelve Oaks Recovery Center, we have spent more than 30 years serving Florida with premiere rehab treatment to men and women, aged 18 and older, who are struggling with chemical dependency concerns and co-occurring conditions, including PTSD.
 Beautifully located on the Emerald Coast of Florida on the Navarre Sound, Twelve Oaks offers patients a sense of tranquility as they work towards overcoming their addictions and learning to manage the symptoms of posttraumatic stress disorder.
 Our dedicated and experienced treatment professionals are uniquely prepared to guide patients through the transformations that will allow them to pursue happier, healthier, and more productive futures.
 Throughout their time spent at Twelve Oaks, patients can benefit from developing an enhanced sense of self-worth as they learn to create realistic life goals and make healthy lifestyle adjustments.